Octavian-ai/mac-graph/log.md

 	- Switched back to residual_depth=2 and it worked ok
 	- Decode iterations 4

-- `6fdc835`
-	- Relu activation on deeep failed
+- `6fdc835`: Relu activation on deeep failed

-- `6fdc835`
-	- Memory cell sigmoid for forget signal made no difference (was in class of best performance seen so far)
+- `6fdc835`: Memory cell sigmoid for forget signal made no difference (was in class of best performance seen so far)

-- `fcb13d0`
-	- Same performance, smaller network, faster convergence
+- `fcb13d0`: Same performance, smaller network, faster convergence

+- `e120afc`:
+	- Fastest training seen (72% after 42min).
+	- Achieved 80% after 600k (5hrs) training steps
+	- Should achieve 100% in 10 min!

 ## Notes on training infrastructure